Eugenio Finardi: Life

 Eugenio Finardi was born in Milan, Italy, on July 16, 1952, in a musical family: his father Enzo was an Italian music sound engineer and his mother Eloise an American opera singer; at age six Finardi made his first record, Palloncino Rosso Fuoco, a children song.

 Finardi became part of a thriving music scene in Milan in the late 1960s.
 Rooted in the blues, classic rock and roll and the hippy counter-culture, he was active in the left-wing youth movement of those years.
 In 1969 he formed his first rock band The Tiger.
 Soon he started playing with Alberto Camerini, a singer and guitarist born in Brazil, who a few years later would be instrumental in introducing American and British new wave and techno-pop to Italian pop music.
 Together they even emulated the US film Easy Rider by travelling on motorbikes from Milan to Amsterdam.
 The scene Finardi became part of included among others bands like Area and Stormy Six, Claudio Rocchi and female singer-songwriter Donatella Bardi.
-Finardi made a living by day teaching English, in which he was fluent because of his American mother, and as a musician by night, as singer, guitarist and piano-player.
+Finardi made a living by day teaching English, in which he was fluent because of his American mother, and as a musician by night, as a singer, guitarist and piano player.

 After forming the band Il Pacco with Camerini, Finardi recorded a single in English in 1973, Spacey Stacey/Hard Rock Honey for Numero Uno, the first Italian independent record label started by singer-songwriter Lucio Battisti and his writing partner Mogol, who had a long string of Italian and international hits under their belts, and who had introduced in Italian Pop music different styles from the US and the UK, from the Rock music of Bob Dylan, The Beatles and The Rolling Stones, to Blues and Soul.

 Finardi's single went largely unnoticed.